ktam069/MSA_Phase_2_2019/ai_project/README.md

 ### Transfer Learning with ResNet50:

-If you wish to run the program, navigate to the *ai_project* folder and run the following from command line:
+To run the program, navigate to the *ai_project* folder and run the following from command line:

 ```
 python transfer_learning.py
 ```

 This was attempted but isn't currently working.
 The accuracy isn't better than random guessing so far.

-(The code is in the transfer_learning branch.)

 ### Deployed Model: